JacobG321/clynboozle/README.md

 - **Question Types**: Multiple choice, open-ended, and fill-in-the-blank.
 - **Competition**: Teams take turns answering questions to score points.

+## Prerequisites
+Before you begin, ensure you have met the following requirements:
+- You have installed Python 3.x.
+- You have a terminal or command line interface available.

 ## Installation
 To install and play Clynboozle, follow these steps: